gwhgerman/SoFiA-2/README.md

 # SoFiA 2

 This is version 2 of the HI Source Finding Application (SoFiA).
 SoFiA 2 is a reimplementation of the original SoFiA code in plain C. It is intended for use in HI data analysis pipelines and will be developed and maintained in parallel to SoFiA 1.x.
-While SoFiA 2 is currently under active development, a **stable version** is already available at this point in time and can be used in production mode.
+While SoFiA 2 is still under active development, a **stable version** is already available at this point in time and can be used in production mode.
 In addition, users will still be able to use **SoFiA 1.x** (https://github.com/SoFiA-Admin/SoFiA) for processing their data.

 ## Improvements in SoFiA 2

-* Due to the use of C instead of Python, SoFiA 2 is significantly faster than SoFiA 1.x (by up to a factor of 2.5).
+* Being written in C and making extensive use of multi-threading, SoFiA 2 is much faster than SoFiA 1.x.
-* SoFiA 2 requires significantly less memory than SoFiA 1.x (down from > 5 × cube size to ~ 2.25 × cube size).
+* SoFiA 2 requires significantly less memory than SoFiA 1.x (down from > 5 × cube size to ~ 2.3 × cube size).
 * SoFiA 2 currently has only a single external dependency (WCSLIB) and should therefore compile and run on any machine with a Linux or Unix operating system and the GCC compiler and WCSLIB installed.

 ## Installation